Skyrme pseudopotentials at next-to-next-to-leading order Construction of local densities and first symmetry-breaking calculations: The N2LO energy density functional revisited

 As before, we use $\tilde{F}, \tilde{G}, \tilde{F}^*$ and $\tilde{G}^*$ to distinguish between potentials corresponding to $\tilde{D}^*, \tilde{C}^*, \tilde{D}$ and $\tilde{C}$ densities, leading to eight different types of generic pairing potentials.
 For pair densities without spin, these are

 For local pair densities with spin, we define $\tilde{F}_q^{A,B\sigma}(\vec{r})$, $\tilde{G}_q^{A,B\sigma}(\vec{r}), \tilde{F}_q^{A,B\sigma*}(\vec{r})$ and $\tilde{G}_q^{A,B\sigma*}(\vec{r})$ analogously.
-For the simple pairing functional used here, Eq.~\eqref{eq:pair:EDF:ULB}, only \w{four} such potentials \w{ ($\tilde{F}^{1,1}_q(\vec{r}),\tilde{F}^{1,1*}_q(\vec{r}),\tilde{G}^{1,1}_q(\vec{r})$ and $\tilde{G}_q^{1,1*}(\vec{r})$)} are relevant.
+For the simple pairing functional used here, Eq.~\eqref{eq:pair:EDF:ULB}, only {four} such potentials { ($\tilde{F}^{1,1}_q(\vec{r}),\tilde{F}^{1,1*}_q(\vec{r}),\tilde{G}^{1,1}_q(\vec{r})$ and $\tilde{G}_q^{1,1*}(\vec{r})$)} are relevant.

-In the two-basis-method~\cite{Gall1994, Ryssens19b} we employ to solve the HFB equation, at each iteration only the matrix elements $\Delta_{jk}$ and $\Delta^{*}_{jk}$ in a basis of limited size are needed instead of the action of the full pair Hamiltonian on some quasiparticle wave function.
+In the two-basis-method~\cite{Gall1994, Ryssens19b} we employ to solve the HFB equation, only the matrix elements $\Delta_{jk}$ and $\Delta^{*}_{jk}$ in a basis of limited size are needed at each iteration instead of the action of the full pair Hamiltonian on some quasiparticle wave function.
 In this case, the calculation of contributions from densities at arbitrary order in gradients from Eqs.~\eqref{eq:def:Ddenpair}--\eqref{eq:def:Csvecpair} is straightforward and requires the construction of the spatial functions

-where the factor two arises from the skew-symmetry of $\kappa_{ij} = - \kappa_{\w{ji}}$.
+here the factor $1/2$ on the right-hand side of Eq.~\eqref{eq:temp1} originates from extending the summation over $j$ and $k$ in Eq.
+(75) to all combinations.
+Because of the skew symmetry of $\kappa_{ij} = -\kappa_{ji}$, the variation with respect to $\kappa_{ij}$ yields two contributions.
+Using the skew symmetry of $\tilde\varrho_{jk}(\vec{r},\vec{r}')$, these can be combined again into a single term.
+This intermediate step is omitted in the other three relations.
 Analogously, one finds for their complex conjugates

 For sake of compact notation we omitted again the possible indices of the spatial cartesian tensor components of these objects.

 For the pairing EDF~\eqref{eq:pair:EDF:ULB} used for the calculations discussed in what follows, one obtains in new notation \begin{widetext}